Couples Therapy

 -

-Our sessions are 1 hour and 30 minutes in length.
+Our sessions are 1 hour and 15 minutes.

 -

 The duration of therapy sessions varies for each individual and depends on several factors.
 Factors such as the nature of your concerns, your goals, your commitment to the therapeutic process, and your progress will influence the length of therapy.
-Some individuals may find that a few sessions are sufficient to address their immediate needs, while others may benefit from longer-term therapy.
+Some couples may find that a few sessions are sufficient while others may benefit from longer-term therapy.
 Your clinician will regularly assess your progress and collaborate with you to determine the most appropriate duration for your therapy.

 -